Sewell's Point: Jamestown Exposition of 1907

 On June 28, 1917, President Woodrow Wilson set aside $2.8 million for land purchase and the erection of storehouses and piers for the base.
 Of the 474 acre originally acquired, 367 had been the old Jamestown Exposition grounds.
 The military property was later expanded considerably.
 The former Virginian Railway coal piers, land, and an adjacent coal storage facility owned by Norfolk & Western Railway were added in the 1960s and 1970s.

 Sewells Point in the 21st century

 Naval Station Norfolk currently occupies Sewells Point.
 The base is approximately 4000 acre and is the largest naval base in the world.

-The headquarters of the 5th Naval District, the Atlantic Fleet, the 2nd Fleet, and the NATO Allied Command Transformation are there.
+The headquarters of the 5th Naval District, the Atlantic Fleet, the 2nd Fleet, the NATO Joint Force Command Norfolk and NATO Allied Command Transformation are there.
 The Naval Complex includes Naval Station Norfolk, NAS Norfolk, as well as other Naval Facilities of the Hampton Roads area.